ACCESS-NRI/schema/file_asset.md

 *A file containing or referencing climate data*

+Examples:
-Example: A single netcdf file output from an ACCESS-CM2 historical run
+- a single netcdf file output from an ACCESS-CM2 historical run

 | Property | Expected type | Description | Notes | core column in new intake-esm catalog |
 | --- | --- | --- | --- | --- |